rons30/Test/README.md

 ### Subscription, configuration and execution of the RTViewCloud Services

-THE PROCESS FOR ACQUIRING A SUBSCRIPTION HAS NOT BEEN DEFINED, YET!
+* In a browser, go to [RTViewClouds](http://rtviewcloud.sl.com/).

+* Click on Start Free Trial and follow the process to get your free trial account.

-* Log in to your RTViewCloud account in your browser of choice.
+* Log in to your RTViewCloud account.

 	Notice that you are automatically in your own private organization (e.g. JohnSPrivateOrg).